AdobeDocs/experience-platform.en/help/destinations/ui/alerts.md

 ![dataflow-run-errors](../assets/ui/alerts/dataflow-run-error.png)

-For more information on handling dataflow errors, see the guide on [monitoring sources dataflows in the UI](../../../dataflows/ui/monitor-sources.md).
+For more information on handling dataflow errors, see the guide on [monitoring destinations dataflows in the UI](../../../dataflows/ui/monitor-destinations.md).

 ### By email